-The priorities articulated within the plan were underpinned by the findings or the Joint Strategic Needs Assessment undertaken during 2023. here
+The priorities articulated within the plan were underpinned by the findings or the Joint Strategic Needs Assessment undertaken during 2023. <a href="https://example.com/here/beauty-strategic-needs-n

 In responding to the need for pace and urgency within the workstreams required to meet our priorities, the frequency of Board meetings has increased from quarterly to two monthly into 2024.